tinysearch/tinysearch/examples/zola/README.md

 ```

 **Important notes:**
-- The `path` parameter determines the output URL (`/tinysearch.json`)
+- The `path` parameter determines the output URL (`tinysearch.json`)
 - The `template` parameter specifies which template to use
-- The file extension in `path` doesn't affect the actual content type
+- The `date` field is required to avoid build warnings
+- **About the weird path**: Zola will create `public/tinysearch.json/index.html` instead of `public/tinysearch.json` due to how it handles URLs.
+This is normal Zola behavior - just ignore the strange nested structure.

 ## Step 3: Build and Process